trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

  baz)
 {% endhighlight %}

 Luckily, this was easy enough to solve since Jane Street already had an [OCaml library implementing the Patience Diff algorithm](https://github.com/janestreet/patience_diff) for arbitrary lists of comparable OCaml types.
-When I had two lists of differing length, I simply applied the Patience Diff algorithm and placed `:date-switch` blocks based on the result.
+When I had two lists of differing length, I simply applied the Patience Diff algorithm and placed `:date-switch` blocks based on the diff.

 This algorithm worked okay for cases of a single edit, but we wanted the tool to work with multiple edits, and for those it still often produced terrible results.